carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > sub-directory will be automatically ignored by the default Python `.gitignore` file used on
 > [GitHub](https://github.com/github/gitignore/blob/master/Python.gitignore).
 >
-> Whatever naming convention you adopt it is importanat to be consistent!
+> Whatever naming convention you adopt it is important to be consistent!
 Using the same name for
 > all of your Conda environments allows you to use the same `activate` command as well.
 >
 > ~~~